Skip to content

 So here are some tips for making your LinkedIn resume as good as it can be:

-- List all of your major jobs, no matter how long ago you did them, so long as the company (or a successor) is still in business.
-This is counter to what is normally put into a regular resume.
-On LinkedIn, you don’t really have a length issue.
-But don’t list as many companies as possible in order to make linking easier with a greater number of people—save those for the projects section, so your resume can look clean and not go back more than maybe 10 years, 15 on the outside
+† List only your major, recent jobs, so long as the company (or a successor) is still in business.
+On LinkedIn, don’t list as many companies as possible to make linking easier with a greater number of people.
+Save those for the projects section.
+This way, your resume can look clean and not go back more than maybe 10 years, 15 on the outside

-- Place key words and phrases in your job descriptions.
-People hunting through LinkedIn are most likely to be using the search feature, so you need to have words and phrases listed that people will be using to search for someone like you.
+• Place key words and phrases in your job descriptions.
+People hunting through LinkedIn are most likely using the search feature.
+So you need to use words and phrases that people will be using to search for someone like you.
 E. g. if you’re looking for work as a Business Analyst, don’t just include the title – also include the fact that you did (assuming this is accurate) requirements gathering, which is a main Business Analyst task across multiple disciplines

 More Tips for Your Resume

-- List the different types of software you’ve used, with versions.
+† List the different types of software you’ve used, with versions.
 This is, again, to make your profile come up in searches.
 E. g. if you used Excel 2003 and Excel 2007, make sure they are listed that way.

-- Just like with a standard resume, use action words and well-defined metrics to show what you did in your career.
+• Just like with a standard resume, use action words and well-defined metrics to show what you did in your career.
 “Worked on the Smith project” is nowhere near as impressive as “Performed quantitative analysis; these recommendations saved the company 20% of the estimated costs on the Smith project”.
 Numbers are impressive.
 Use them.

-- Make sure your company listings jibe with what’s already on LinkedIn.
+† Make sure your company listings jibe with what’s already on LinkedIn.
 That is, let the software give you choices (if any) for the company name.
 If you worked for a very large company (say, Fidelity Investments), the company name is already on LinkedIn.
 Don’t type it in yourself.
-This will automatically make it easier for you to link to everyone else who has listed Fidelity Investments as a current or past employer, and
+This automatically makes it easier to link to everyone listing Fidelity Investments as a current or past employer.

-- Feel free to add more than one current employer, including any volunteer work you may be doing.
+• Feel free to add more than one current employer.
+This includes any volunteer work you may be doing.
 Again, this will add to the ease with which you can link to others.